 - Tripped breaker leg.
 A dryer uses a 240V double breaker.
 If one leg trips, the drum and heat stay dead while the control panel may still light up.
 Reset both legs fully off, then on.

 - Child Lock.
-Sounds obvious, but a locked panel blocks Start on many Samsung models.
+A locked panel blocks Start on many Samsung models.
 Check for the lock icon and the hold-to-clear button combo.

 - Thermal fuse.
 A blown thermal fuse (often from a clogged vent) can kill the start circuit on some models.
-Clear your vent line regularly; it’s the cheapest repair you’ll ever do.
+Keep your vent line clear; a blocked vent causes more service calls than most people expect.

-Call when the drum won’t turn by hand, when you hear grinding rather than a clean belt-snap, when a fault code shows on the display, or when the dryer is dead with both breaker legs confirmed on.
-Belt, roller, idler, and bearing jobs mean pulling the cabinet apart and reseating the drum without pinching wires.
-If that’s not your weekend, that’s what we’re for.
+If the drum won’t turn, the noise is grinding (not a clean snap), a fault code is showing, or the dryer is completely dead with both breaker legs confirmed on, it’s time to call.
+Belt, roller, idler, and bearing repairs mean pulling the cabinet apart, routing the belt around the drum and idler pulley, and reseating the drum without pinching wires.
+Done wrong, the second failure comes faster and sometimes involves a wiring problem you didn’t sign up for.

-ADRIUM has serviced Tri-Valley appliances since 2021 (CSLB #1136642, BEAR #50788, BBB A+).
+ADRIUM has serviced Tri-Valley appliances since 2021 (BEAR #50788, BBB A+).
 We work on Samsung dryers and most major laundry brands.
 The diagnostic is $75, credited to the repair, and you get a written estimate before any work starts.

 For the full laundry rundown see our washer and dryer repair guide, our laundry repair service page, or what repairs typically cost in the Bay Area.

 Samsung dryer down?
 Call ADRIUM at (925) 999-4095 or email [email protected].
-We cover the Tri-Valley and serve same-day when the schedule allows.
+We cover the Tri-Valley and serve same or next-day when the schedule allows.

 FAQ